Bolivia’s ex-interim leader says authorities seek her arrest

 Both allies and foes of Morales allege they were victim of deadly persecution either before or after his ouster.

 Kaliman and Calderón had said that only Morales’ resignation could pacify the polarized nation.
-Kaliman, who had been appointed by Morales, was replaced shortly after the leftist departed.
+Kaliman was replaced shortly after the leftist departed.

 Also under investigation is Luis Fernando Camacho, governor-elect of Santa Cruz province, who was a key backer of the effort to remove Morales.
 Official efforts to question Camacho on Thursday were suspended when a massive array of his followers appeared at the courthouse.